Knights Of Columbus

 How does Knights Of Columbus spend its money?

 Knights Of Columbus directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Knights Of Columbus tax-deductible?